roschmsi/tsjepa/README.md

 # Self-Supervised Representation Learning for Time Series Analysis

-Time series data is prevalent across various domains including healthcare, transportation and manufacturing.
-The development of supervised machine learning models has lead to significant advancements in time series forecasting and classification.
-However, recent studies have shown that the self-supervised pre-training of a model can surpass fully supervised approaches in downstream tasks.
-A popular paradigm of self-supervised representation learning (SSL) is masked modeling where parts of the input signal are masked and the model is pre-trained to predict the masked parts given the unmasked context.

 We propose a Time Series Joint Embedding Predictive Architecture (TS-JEPA), utilizing a self-distillation student-teacher setup.
 While prior work has performed masked modeling in the input space, we are the first to investigate masked modeling for time series in the embedding space.
 A teacher encoder operates on the full input to generate contextualized target embeddings for the masked parts.
 Subsequently, a student encoder extracts meaningful representations from the unmasked input for the prediction of these target embeddings.